januszkubala/shop/README.md

-This project is NOT and open source.
+This project is NOT an open source.
 No commits are accepted.